Trump’s Day 1 promises are ambitious – and controversial

 Why We Wrote This

 U.S. presidents have taken to signing stacks of executive orders on Day 1.
-In his campaign, Donald Trump vowed to begin mass deportations, pardon Jan.
-6 rioters, and start dismantling the “deep state,” among other things.
+Donald Trump has vowed to take rapid actions affecting border security, energy prices, and what he contends is a biased federal bureaucracy.

 Over the decades, American presidents have wielded expanding power up front by signing stacks of executive orders.
-President Joe Biden signed a record 42 such orders in his first 100 days, many of them undoing the policies of Mr. Trump, his predecessor.
+President Joe Biden signed a record 42 such actions in his first 100 days, many of them undoing the policies of Mr. Trump, his predecessor.
 Now, with the former president returning to office in January after a sweeping election victory, his pen is ready.

 Executive power has its limits, and civil liberties groups will be watching Mr. Trump’s actions closely.
 There will be lawsuits, which could tie up some orders in court.
 Some orders, too, are likely to require congressional action.